Are Question Tags In Dialogue Writing A Good Idea?

 Question tags in dialogue are not always a good idea.
 They are often called tag questions in American English and are very common in spoken English.

-They are easy to form by using the auxiliary verb to turn a statement into a question.
+They are easy to form using a positive or negative auxiliary verb to turn a statement into a question.

 You live in San Francisco, don’t you?

-By using rising or falling intonation, we can say that we are sure or not sure of the answer.
+By using rising or falling intonation when speaking, we can indicate that we are sure or not sure of the answer.
 But should you use this part of speech in dialogue writing in fiction?

 Writing question tags